shuvam123luv/Assignment--IonEnergy/README.md

-The code is wriiten to find the correlation between variables of BMS intalled in Telcom.
-The technique used is 1)Spearman's Rank correlation
+The code is wriiten to find the correlation between variables of BMS installed in Telecom Tower.
+The techniques used are:- 1)Spearman's Rank correlation
 2)Pearson correlation